 - Cheaper than the HP 12C

-If you’re using the BA II Plus or BA II Plus Professional, check out our ultimate guide:
+If you’re using the BA II Plus or BA II Plus Professional, check out our ultimate guide for additional tips and tricks:

 HP’s best selling financial calculator with over 120 built-in functions